Study in Language other than English

 There are several ways in which you might satisfy this requirement for the Bachelor of Arts.
 (Language study for the Bachelor of Music varies.)
 You may fulfill the language requirement in one of the following ways:

-- Satisfactorily complete the third semester of a foreign language (L231) plus an approved one semester course (possibly taught in English) that deals with the culture or literature of the language studied or with linguistics.
+- Complete the 3rd semester of a foreign language (e.g., SPAN 231) with a minimum grade of C-, plus one semester of a designated course (taught in English) that deals with the culture or literature of the language studied or with linguistics.

 As a general rule, college language courses will transfer on the basis of 1 credit for 4 semester hours or 6 quarter hours.
 If you have completed the second year of college language study you have probably satisfied the language requirement.
 Consult your Degree Audit to determine your language placement.